xlisa93/xlisa93/README.md

-- 👋 Hi, I’m @xlisa93
+- 👋 Hi, I’m Lisa
-- 👀 I’m interested in learning more about coding and all the carreer opportunities.
+- 👀 I’m interested in learning more about coding and all carreer opportunities in the IT world.
 Can't wait to get started!
 - 🌱 I’m currently learning to become a front-end developer and make a career switch
 - 💞️ I’m looking to collaborate on any interesting projects.
 Who knows what's in store for me? :)
 - 📫 How to reach me: just send me a message on GitHub